 We all know the rules: Write what you know; show, don’t tell, etc. Great in theory, so very vague in practice.
 In judging contests such as the 2019 Edgar Awards, novelist Gwen Florio read hundreds of books, a process that revealed some very specific things that made a few novels shoot to the top of the list while other, perfectly well-written books, faded in comparison.
 (It also gave her tremendous empathy for agents and editors facing the slush pile.)
 This workshop will focus on those key qualities, with specific examples, and advice and techniques on achieving them.

-Florio is an award-winning journalist and author.
+Florio is an award-winning journalist whose work has taken her all over the nation and world, including several conflict zones.
+She has been nominated for the Pulitzer Prize in journalism.
+She is also an award-winning author.
 Her work includes the Lola Wicks mysteries and most recently, Silent Hearts.
-She is the the news editor of the Missoulian.